filecoin-project/community/README.md

 The discussion forum uses the same Code of Conduct as our other community channels.
 Please make sure to read this before posting.

-> Note: Chinese community forum is available [here](https://github.com/filecoin-project/community-china/discussions), which is managed by [CoinSummer](https://github.com/CoinSummer).
+> Note: A Chinese-language community forum is also available at https://github.com/filecoin-project/community-china/discussions.
+It is managed by [CoinSummer](https://github.com/CoinSummer).

 #### lotus Discussion